 The days of crypto flying under the radar are long gone.
 The IRS is now actively monitoring digital asset transactions and has made it clear that enforcement is a priority.
 They are sending letters, hiring crypto specialists, and using sophisticated software to track on-chain activity.
 An incomplete or inaccurate tax return is a red flag that can trigger an audit.
 If you find yourself in that position, you’ll need to provide a complete and accurate history of every transaction.
 Professional tax notice and audit representation can be invaluable, but preventing that scrutiny in the first place is the best strategy.

-Missing Deductions and Overpaying
+Are You Missing Deductions and Overpaying on Taxes?

 One of the biggest financial risks of DIY crypto taxes is simply paying more than you owe.
 Exchanges often don’t report your cost basis—the original price you paid for an asset—to the IRS.
 If you can’t provide this information, the IRS may assume a cost basis of zero, meaning your entire sale price is taxed as a gain.
 A professional can help you reconstruct your transaction history, implement tax-loss harvesting strategies, and ensure every detail on your individual income tax return is accurate, so you only pay what’s legally required.